POWER FLOATS & SPONGES

 |---|---|---|

-| Mechanical floating, full elevations | Dedra DED7767 power float | 710 W · 390 mm · 110 rpm · 4.3 kg |
+| Mechanical floating across full elevations | Dedra DED7767 power float machine | 710 W · 390 mm · 110 rpm · 4.3 kg |

-| Wet-floating fresh render | DED77671 sponge pad | 400 mm · Velcro · fine density |
+| Wet-floating fresh render | DED77671 sponge pad | 400 mm · hook-and-loop · fine density |

-| Primary flatness levelling | DED77670 plastic pad | 400 mm · rigid PVC · Velcro |
+| Primary flatness levelling | DED77670 plastic pad | 400 mm · rigid PVC · hook-and-loop |

-| Texture-setting on baranek finishes | DED77674 polystyrene pad | 400 mm · Styrofoam · Velcro |
+| Texture-setting on baranek finishes | DED77674 polystyrene pad | 400 mm · expanded polystyrene · hook-and-loop |

-| Stripping high spots and adhesive ridges | DED77675 stripping pad | Coarse abrasive · Velcro |
+| Stripping high spots and adhesive ridges | DED77675 stripping pad | Coarse abrasive · hook-and-loop |

 | Heavy paint stripping, EPS roughing | DED7767G16 grit-16 disc | 370 mm · grit 16 (coarse) |

-| Refinement after grit 16 | DED7767G24 grit-24 disc | 370 mm · grit 24 (medium) |
+| Refinement pass after grit 16 | DED7767G24 grit-24 disc | 370 mm · grit 24 (medium) |

 | Mounting plate replacement | DED776701 mounting disc | 390 mm · screw-fixed · 4-point |

-| Reveal & spandrel detail work | KAEM sponges · double tile sponge | Hydro-foam · multi-day life |
+| Reveal, spandrel, and detail zone work | KAEM hydro-foam sponges | Trade-grade hydro-foam · multi-day life |

 Mechanical floating is performed once the topcoat or basecoat has reached its initial set — the leather-hard stage where the surface holds a thumbprint but has not begun to cure.
-Timing varies with temperature and humidity: in typical UK summer conditions, the window is roughly 15–30 minutes after application; in cooler or humid weather, it extends to 30–45 minutes.
+Timing varies with temperature and humidity: in typical UK summer conditions, the working window is roughly 15–30 minutes after application; in cooler or humid weather, it extends to 30–45 minutes.
 Starting too early washes binder out of the surface; starting too late drags the material and prints score marks the next stage cannot recover.

-Is This Right for Your Project?
+Is the Power Float Range Right for Your Job?

 Which pad should I use for thin-coat silicone render?